Sage/carbon-factory/README.md

 ## Installation

 Follow the instructions in the wiki for [First Time System Setup](https://github.com/Sage/carbon-factory/wiki/First-Time-System-Setup).
+For newcomers to working with Node, we also have an [introduction guide](https://github.com/Sage/carbon-factory/wiki/An-Introduction-to-Node-and-npm).

 ## Command Line Interface